ni/nimi-python/CONTRIBUTING.md

         * Ensure that all changes made as part of build command are specific to intended drivers.
         * Commit to branch
     1. Update changelog
         * Copy Unreleased section from the bottom of the changelog.
 Modify the driver name in the example and TOC.
-Paste the modified section at the top of each driver's changelog and add a corresponding link to it in the driver's TOC.
+Paste the modified section at the top of intended driver's changelog and add a corresponding link to it in the driver's TOC.
         * Commit to branch
     1. Create a pull request containing post-release changes and get it merged